-The Hera Group has always adopted a Corporate Governance system based on the traditional model, which envisages a Board of Directors made up of executive and independent directors, for ensuring – in line with the company mission – the protection of the shareholders, the return on invested capital for shareholders and satisfying the stakeholder interests.
+Since its establishment, the Group has adopted a Corporate Governance system based on the traditional model, which envisages a Board of Directors made up of executive and independent directors, for ensuring in line with the company mission, the protection of the shareholders, the return on invested capital for shareholders and satisfying the stakeholder interests.

 Hera’s management body has always been heedful of aspects of good governance and protection of the interests of the shareholder: any change to its structure which meets these objectives is promptly adopted without delay.